Resources > Healthy Community

 • What evidence is there to show there is a need for your project?

-Groups also indicated whether they would be able to provide essential documents, such as a constitution and safeguarding policy.
+You will also be asked to indicate whether you can provide essential documents, such as a constitution and safeguarding policy.

 Stage 2: Due diligence, August - September 2026

-Successful applicants have to provide essential documentation by 12th September 2026:
+Successful applicants will be asked to provide essential documentation by 12th September 2026:

 • A constitution